xcore/sw_motor_control/doc/sw-guide/pwm.rst

 PWM service main loop ``pwm_op_inv.S``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The operation of the main loop is best described visually as in the flow chart shown in figure \ref{fig_PwmMainLoopFlow}.
+The operation of the main loop is best described visually as in the flow chart shown in the figure.
 The entries in the flow chart relate directly to the labels within the main loop.
 A brief overview of each part of the main loop are given below.
 These should be consulted alongside the comments that reside in the code itself.

   .. image:: images/pwm_loop.pdf
+     :width: 100%

 The code begins at the pwm_op_inv entry point.
 This begins by running a standard callee save.
 This preserves any registers that we will clobber as part of the operation of this function.
 The arguments to the function are then stored on the stack itself in sp[8:11].
 This ensures we have access to them later.